College:Rosen College of Hospitality

 Kurniawati also appreciates that there are so many resources available to students that can be used to improve her professional and personal development, such as the writing center, the library, the gym, graduate workshops, department leadership series, meet and greets with tourism professionals, and much more.
 Kurniawati’s advice to her fellow students is to take advantage of all of these resources to enrich their own personal and professional development.

 Kurniawati is a member of the Travel and Tourism Research Association (TTRA) and Voice of Indonesia in Florida (VIDA) and has volunteered for UCF’s Career Service Day and Florida Citrus Sports Orlando.
-After graduating in fall 2021, Kurniawati plans to continue working in the academic world, assisting tourism schools in Indonesia to develop programs that meet the needs of society.
+After graduating, Kurniawati plans to continue working in the academic world, assisting tourism schools in Indonesia to develop programs that meet the needs of society.

 - Member, Travel and Tourism Research Association

 - Member, Voice of Indonesia in Florida

 Tourism is a primary force of growth for many economies that provide significant income, attract investments, and creates jobs.
 However, it also has a wide range of impacts that may...

 When deciding where to pursue a doctoral degree, the Rosen College of Hospitality Management interested Bahja for the many benefits the college offers including faculty publishing in top tier journals,...